 The spinach and ricotta pasta shell was delicious, but the portion size was more starter than main.

 …… that’s why I also tried the superfood salad mezze with quinoa.
 If you like healthy food, this is my recommendation.

 Here is the full food menu (click to enlarge).

-The No 1 lounge at Gatwick South is a great way to start your holiday.
+The No1 lounge at London Gatwick’s South Terminal is a great way to start your holiday.
 The atmosphere was very calming and relaxing and the food quality was great.
 I think British Airways passengers without lounge access will be pleasantly surprised by what they find here after 25th January.

 The only thing that could get annoying when the lounge is busier is the queue at the bar and the time you have to wait for your food to arrive.
 In order to make the most of it the lounge, I recommend arriving at least 90 minutes prior to departure.

 You can find out more, and buy entry passes, on the No1 website here.